-Until… The Ordinary skincare range launched.
-Seriously, this is a HUGE skincare game-changer.
+That is until… The Ordinary skincare range launched.
+Seriously, this is a HUGE game-changer.

 - Using active skincare ingredients

-- Using them in concentrations that work (and telling you what that concentration is)
+- Using active skincare ingredients in concentrations that work (and telling you what that concentration is)

-- Keeping the price tag super affordable, I’m talking from £3.90 – you might feel like you’re illegally stealing!
+- Keeping the price tag super affordable – I’m talking from £3.90 – you’re going to feel like you’re stealing!

 Out of the current The Ordinary range, the following are the best The Ordinary products for acne.
-They will help you create an Ordinary routine effective against acne;
+They will help you create an effective The Ordinary acne routine.

-- Salicylic Acid 2% Solution (£3.90/30ml) – speeds skins exfoliation rate therefore helping prevent clogged pores, anti-bacterial, anti-inflammatory.
+- Salicylic Acid 2% Solution (£3.90/30ml) – speeds skins exfoliating rate therefore helping prevent clogged pores – is also anti-bacterial and anti-inflammatory.

-- Niacinamide 10% + Zinc 1% (£5/30ml) – reduces skins oiliness therefore helping prevent clogged pores, helps skin heal, anti-inflammatory.
+- Niacinamide 10% + Zinc 1% (£5/30ml) – reduces how oily your skin is therefore helping prevent clogged pores – also helps heal skin and is anti-inflammatory.

-- Advanced Retinoid 2% (£8.00/30ml) – non-prescription form of the prescription active ingredient (vitamin A) which a doctor would prescribe for treatment of acne.
+- Advanced Retinoid 2% (£8.00/30ml) – a non-prescription form of the active a doctor might prescribe for acne.

 - Azelaic Acid Suspension 10% (£5.50/30ml) – anti-bacterial, anti-inflammatory, anti-keratolytic i.e. stops dead skin build-up.

 - 100% Organic Cold-Pressed Rose Hip Seed Oil (£9/30ml) – a dry oil helping to reduce the oiliness of skin while also helping to reduce the size of microcomedones.

-On a side note: For those of you who are already very skincare savvy, know that vitamin C products are also great in the defence against acne, but to keep this The Ordinary acne regimen as straightforward and simple as possible, above I’ve picked the products with maximum impact.
+On a side note: For those of you who are already extremely skincare savvy, know that vitamin C products are also great in the defence against acne but to keep this The Ordinary acne regimen as straightforward and simple as possible, I’ve only picked products with maximum impact.

 The Ordinary Acne Regimen

-Knowing the right The Ordinary acne products to use has first base ticked, knowing how to mix them, gets second base ticked.
-Ever heard a whisper telling you, you should only use skincare products from the same skincare range?
-While this whisper isn’t true, it is based on a smidgen of fact – certain active skincare ingredients can cancel each other out or… certain active skincare ingredients can cause your skin irritation when mixed or… certain active skincare ingredients can make each other less effective when mixed.
+Ever heard this rumour?
+That you should only ever use skincare products from the same skincare range?
+While this rumour isn’t true, it is based on a smidgen of fact – certain active skincare ingredients can cancel each other out.
+Or certain active skincare ingredients can cause your skin irritation when mixed.
+Or certain active skincare ingredients can make each other less effective when mixed.